Jchase2/simple-pass-manager/README.md

 * Never stores unecrypted data on drive.
 * Handles gpg file creation.
-* Allows uer to add new password sections.
+* Allows user to add new sections.
+* Allows user to add data between sections.
 * Allows user to search for sections or individual lines.
 * Allows user to read entire contents of the "file".